-How to Pick the Perfect Wedding Date for You
+Here's How to Pick Your Wedding Date

-The decision is different for each couple, but according to our 2016 Real Weddings Study, the average engagement is nearly 15 months long.
-With a little over a year to list—from finding and ordering your wedding dress (which can take 9 to 11 months) to booking your wedding reception venue (some are booked a year in advance).
+The decision is different for each couple, but according to our 2017 Real Weddings Study, the average engagement is about 14 months long.
+With a little over a year to , you have time to check everything off your list—from finding and ordering your wedding dress (which can take 9 to 11 months) to booking your wedding reception venue (some are booked a year in advance).

-If you've always wanted a Nutcracker wedding, or you'd love a heart-covered wedding cake, sounds like you're a holiday wedding couple.
+If you've always wanted a Christmas tree at your wedding, or you'd love a heart-covered wedding cake, sounds like you're a holiday wedding couple.
 Want to celebrate your Irish heritage?
 Opt for March, when everyone is already in the St. Patty's Day spirit.
 Try a wedding party in pastels and an Easter egg hunt in March or April.
 Have a Fourth of July celebration with flags, barbecue fare and fireworks.
 A plus: Some holidays fall on long weekends, which might make it easier for out-of-town guests to attend.
 On the flip side, some guests may not want their holiday weekends upended by a wedding, so take that into consideration as well.

 Speaking of guests, but only of the top-tier, wouldn't-get-married-without-them variety: If you have limited preferences, you may want to ask your nearest and dearest about date conflicts and plan accordingly.
 Be forewarned that this is a slippery slope if you ask anyone outside your essential circle of parents, siblings and honor attendants.
 Keep it simple and don't budge once the date is set.